 There are many great things to do in Pennsylvania in April.
 As the first full month of spring, it’s time to get outside and enjoy some of the best activities throughout the state.
-From great music to historic reenactments, there’s a bit of something for everyone to do in PA in April.
+From great music to exciting football, there’s a bit of something for everyone to do in PA in April.

-I scoured through thousands of great events to bring you 10 of them happening throughout PA in the coming month.
-Check out the list below to start planning your spring travels in Pennsylvania.
+I scoured through thousands of great events to bring you some of the best happenings throughout PA in the coming month.
+Check out the list below to start planning your spring travels in Pennsylvania in April 2022.

 For more information on this great event, head over to the festival’s website.

 Steel City Con in Monroeville – April 8-10

 Steel City Con returns to the Monroeville Convention Center near Pittsburgh this April and is sure to be a fun time.

 Steel City Con offers the chance to meet dozens of celebrities and attendees in 2022 including Chevy Chase, Christie Brinkley, Randy Quaid, Christina Ricci, and dozens more.
 There will also be hundreds of vendors, Q&A panels, and much more.